Magnetic Materials B-H Curve Simulator Back

 Frequently Asked Questions

-Switch between soft iron, silicon steel, ferrite, and permalloy in the material selection dropdown, or adjust parameter sliders such as saturation flux density Bs and coercivity Hc.
+Switch between soft iron, silicon steel, ferrite, and permalloy in the material selection dropdown, or adjust the H_max and temperature controls.
 The loop shape and permeability curve will update in real time.

 The Steinmetz equation is generally accurate in the practical frequency range of 50 Hz to several kHz, but errors may occur depending on the material and flux density amplitude.
 At high frequencies or high flux densities, the ratio of hysteresis loss to eddy current loss changes, so please use the results as reference values.

 The B-H loop may not be plotted up to the saturation region.
-Increase the maximum value of H or set Bs higher in the material parameters.
+Increase H_max or lower the temperature to check a higher saturation-flux condition.
 Since permeability is calculated from the slope of the B-H curve, both the linear and saturation regions are required.

 Since this uses ideal material parameters for theoretical values, actual devices may exhibit errors of 10–30% due to winding stray capacitance, temperature dependence, and processing strain.
 Particularly at high frequencies or large amplitudes, the deviation from measured values becomes larger, so please use this as a design guideline.